 Sony's PlayStation Network suffers hourslong outage, irking videogamers

-Sony’s PlayStation Network is down, frustrating gamers around the world who complain they weren’t able to sign in to their accounts
+Sony’s PlayStation Network went down, frustrating gamers around the world who complain they weren’t able to sign in to their accounts

 LONDON -- Sony's PlayStation Network went down for hours on Tuesday, frustrating gamers around the world who complained they weren't able to sign in to their accounts.